By Michael Bernzweig

 There are two main types of gold metal detectors.
-They are either high frequency VLF circuits that are very sensitive to gold or Pulse Induction circuits.
-High operating frequency detectors can detect smaller pieces of gold and gold nuggets easier than low frequency detectors.
+They are either high-frequency VLF circuits that are very sensitive to gold or Pulse Induction circuits.
+High operating frequency detectors can detect smaller pieces of gold and gold nuggets easier than low-frequency detectors.
 Gold prospecting metal detectors can be tuned to filter out most of the mineral interference.
-Pulse Induction detectors are best known for cancelling out the toughest ground mineral conditions.
+Pulse Induction detectors are best known for canceling out the toughest ground mineral conditions.
 These models are also excellent for finding large gold nuggets at extreme depths.
 Be sure to take a look at our recommendations for the best gold metal detectors.

 Become a Meteorite Man

-Local legend may have it that a meteorite fell near the area you live.
+The local legend may have it that a meteorite fell near the area you live in.
 Perhaps there is even a large visible crater to add credibility to the story.
 You can use a metal detector at the site and hope for an overload hit, which indicates a large metal object.
-Characteristics that help identify true meteorites include attracting a magnet, showing some rust stains and a possible greenish tint.
-According to Discovery Channel’s series, Meteorite Men, you can cover acres of ground in plowed fields, forests, rolling hillsides, abandoned farms and on unmarked dirt roads hunting for space rocks.
+Characteristics that help identify true meteorites include attracting a magnet, showing some rust stains, and a possible greenish tint.
+According to Discovery Channel’s series, Meteorite Men, you can cover acres of ground in plowed fields, forests, rolling hillsides, abandoned farms, and on unmarked dirt roads hunting for space rocks.
 There are different types of meteorites; those that contain iron and nickel can be located with a decent metal detector.

 What are the Best Meteorite Metal Detectors?